 M.B.
 McLatchey is a widely published poet and writer with a lifelong passion for literature, philosophy, and ancient and modern languages.
-She is a Professor of Humanities at Embry-Riddle Aeronautical University in Daytona Beach, Florida, U.S. Ambassador to the HundrED global education foundation, Chancellor for the Florida State Poets Association, Poet Laureate of Florida's Volusia County, and Arts & Wellness Ambassador for the Atlantic Center for the Arts, and poetry reader for the Miami based journal SWWIM.
-She has received numerous awards, including the 2011 American Poet Prize by The American Poetry Journal and the 2012 Robert Frost Award.
-Her poetry was recently nominated for the 2020 Pushcart Prize as well as the Best of the Net award.
-Promoted by the ACA as offering "The best poetry course in Florida!", she is featured in the July 2017 issue of the Association of Writers & Writing Programs (AWP).
+She is a Professor of Humanities at Embry-Riddle Aeronautical University in Daytona Beach, Florida, U.S. Ambassador to the HundrED global education foundation, Chancellor for the Florida State Poets Association, Poet Laureate of Florida's Volusia County, Arts & Wellness Ambassador for the Atlantic Center for the Arts, and poetry reader for the Miami based journal SWWIM.
+She has received numerous awards, including the 2011 American Poet Prize by The American Poetry Journal, the 2012 Robert Frost Award, and was recently nominated for the 2020 Pushcart Prize as well as Best of the Net award.
+Promoted as offering "The best poetry course in Florida!", she is featured in the July 2017 issue of the Association of Writers & Writing Programs (AWP).

 M.B. is a graduate of Harvard University with over 30 years of college teaching, She has also worked as a speechwriter for a state senator, as a reporter for a daily newspaper, as a magazine editor for a major publisher, as a reader and book reviewer for poetry journals, and as a Board of Trustees member for a private college in Vermont.
 She has authored many literary reviews, compiled text books for Humanities courses, conducted poetry and writing workshops throughout the United States, helped mentor young poets, judged numerous poetry contests, and is a frequent contributor to books on writing, poetry, and teaching.